ishwarrimal/frontend-interview-preps/README.md

 5. Polyfill for existing or new topics.
 6. DSA.

-Not accepting contributions for following:
+Not accepting contributions for the following:

-1. Writing explainations for the existing/new topic.
-(Reason: The way of expalination can vary from person to person and can lead to inconstency.)
+1. Writing explanations for the existing/new topic.
+(Reason: The way of explanation can vary from person to person and can lead to inconsistency.)

 Welcome to the Frontend Interview Preparation Guide repository!
 I am excited that you're interested in contributing to this resource.
 Whether you're an experienced developer or just getting started, your contributions are valuable in helping others excel in their interviews.